 The Chronicle’s special reports, popular webinars, and free briefings provide indispensable information from top nonprofit experts.
-Our surveys offer valuable benchmarking data.
+Our surveys offer valuable benchmarking data, such as our exclusive poll on how fundraisers view their careers.
 The annual Philanthropy 50 report on the nation’s top donors is a must-read for fundraisers and charity executives alike.
 And our opinion section fuels the national conversation with ideas from a wide range of thinkers that include leading nonprofit and foundation executives as well as others who have fresh and innovative ideas.

 Our email newsletters bring the Chronicle’s offerings to your inbox.
 Philanthropy Today and Philanthropy This Week keep readers up-to-date on the latest news and more.
-Nonprofit Adviser is chockful of how-to’s and problem-solving ideas.
 Fundraising Update is tailor-made for people looking for the latest ideas and case studies for attracting donations and grants.
-And Chronicle Insider gives subscribers a peak at our new issues each month.
+And our subscriber-only newsletters offer more insights: Nonprofit Adviser is chockful of how-to’s and problem-solving ideas.
+And Chronicle Insider gives subscribers a peek at our new issues each month.

-Recently we have branched out on new and exciting ventures.
-Our partnership with the Associated Press and the Conversation — which publishes articles for the public written by academics — has expanded our range of offerings to readers and spread our own content to a wider audience.
+The Chronicle also works to help the public better understand the contributions nonprofits and foundations make to society.
+Its partnership with the Associated Press and the Conversation spread our own content to a wider audience.
 And our fellowships are helping other media organizations learn more about the nonprofit world and how to report valuable in-depth articles about issues of importance to their readers.

-For information on pitching an article or opinion piece or sending us a letter to the editor — and to see our staff and board lists — go to our Contact Us page.
+For information on pitching an article or opinion piece or sending us a letter to the editor — and to see our staff list — go to our Contact Us page.

 About the Chronicle’s Philanthropic Support

 The Chronicle of Philanthropy receives support from several foundations to fund some of its journalism.